luxfi/docs/docs/nodes/run/subnet-node.md

 In the Subnet-EVM directory, run the build script, and save it in the “plugins” folder of your `.luxd` data directory.
 Name the plugin after the `VMID` of the Subnet you wish to track.
-The `VMID` of the WAGMI Subnet is the value beginning with “srEX...”.
+The `VMID` of the ZOO Subnet is the value beginning with “srEX...”.

 ```bash
 cd $GOPATH/src/github.com/luxdefi/subnet-evm